 SQL Server Integration Services (SSIS) is a component of SQL Server and can be installed with or without SQL Server.
-The same SQL Server setup can be used to install Integration Services on the server that SQL Server is installed on.
+The same SQL Server setup can be used to install Integration Services on the server that SQL Server is installed on (please see the example below):

 Because SQL Server Configuration Manager is a snap-in for the Microsoft Management Console program and not a stand-alone program, SQL Server Configuration Manager does not appear as an application in newer versions of Windows.